sperkibody/PfalLifeCycleSelection/DFE-alpha-jackknifing/README.md

 - dfe_files: Directory for tmp files, including sfs_dfe.py output, divergence_filter.py output, and jackknife exclude gene ID for each jackknife run.
 Includes divergence estimates subset for gene sets of interest (e.g. primary gene sets, m3_final)

 - config_expansion: includes config files used for DFE-alpha analysis.
-Files are set to run with demographic expansion.
+Files are set to run with demographic expansion model.

 - DFE_convert_txt_to_csv.ipynb: Converts output from DFE analysis pipeline into CSV for subsequent graphing and analysis (input and output filenames need to be modified/specified).